Explorations and Experiments

 $80, acrylic, marker and ink on paper, 18" x 24", 2011 :: Here is an experiment in how I represent the urban landscape in San Francisco.
 Bernal HIll is the model.

 This paintings has been revised (with a much simpler background).
-New image on the way. :: $200, 14" x 18", acrylic on canvas, 2010 :: A portrait of sorts of a flower on a joshua tree.
+The new image is titled "Cactus Bloom".
+A portrait of sorts of a flower on a joshua tree.

 $100, acrylic on canvas, 9" x 12", 2009